Dawson Pendergrass

 Dawson Pendergrass is an American college football running back for the Baylor Bears.

-High school career
+Early life

 Pendergrass attended Mineola High School in Mineola, Texas.
 As a senior, he rushed for 3,184 yards and 38 touchdowns.
 A three-star recruit, Pendergrass committed to play college football at Baylor University.

 College career

 Pendergrass earned playing time as a true freshman, totaling 79 carries for 338 yards and five touchdowns, while also recording 26 receptions for 199 yards and two touchdowns.
 His production increased as a sophomore, rushing for two touchdowns in the 2024 Texas Bowl.
 Pendergrass finished his sophomore season rushing for 671 yards and six touchdowns.
 Pendergrass would miss the 2025 season due to a foot injury he suffered during fall camp.